department-for-transport-public/mojspeakr/README.md

 ```

 ### add_address()
 Postal addresses should appear as formatted text in govspeakr output only, and as plain text in all other formats.
-This function conditionally adds "$A" bracketing addresses in the govspeakr output only, and also ensures that each part of the address is displayed on a new line in both outputs.
+This function conditionally adds "$A" bracketing addresses in the govspeakr output only, and as a default also ensures that each part of the address is displayed on a new line in both outputs.

+If you would like addresses to appear unformatted in all other formats, please add a call of "unmodified = T" to this function.

 It accepts addresses as a single string, with each line separated by a comma e.g.
 ```
 add_address("123 Fake Street, Leeds, LS1 2DA")
 ```